Backends¶

 - vdW parameters are zero (only optimizing bonded terms) — then non-bonded differences vanish entirely.

-For molecules with significant 1-4 interactions (longer chains, rings), the JAX engine will give different non-bonded energies than OpenMM or JAX-MD.
+For molecules with significant 1-4 interactions (longer chains, rings), the JAX backend will give different non-bonded energies than OpenMM or JAX-MD.

 Verified parity¶